 Mother says is a bit like Mother May I. However, instead of each player asking permission to move.
 Mother will say something like, “Mother Says each child wearing red may take 2 steps toward me”.
 Or “Mother says each child with brown hair may take two steps back.”
-You can still see how Mother can cheat for her friends here, but its a little more fair than the original game.
+Just like with Mother May I, you can still see how Mother can cheat for her friends here, but it’s a little fairer than the original game.

 19. Races of Every Kind

 There are so many ways kids can race from one side of the yard to the other: one legged, three legged, backwards, crab walk, fastest, slowest, middlest?
 Let your kids take turns calling out the race style.

 Okay, this game is really called “Red Light, Green Light”, but Doctor Who fans will see the similarity to everyone’s favorite not-so-scary aliens more than some traffic lights.
 In this game, kids can only move when the person who is IT has their back turned.
 If IT is looking, you have to freeze.
 If IT catches you moving, you have to go back to the start.
 The first person to touch IT is the next IT.